shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/erc20-pos-bridge-sdk.md

 * `rootToken`: The ERC-20 contract address on the Goerli testnet
 * `amount`: the amount of **token** we want transfer.
 By default, **open zeppelin** V4 `ERC20` contract uses a value of **18** for **decimals**.
 That is why **999** is multiplied by **(10 ** 18)**

+# Potential errors

-## Not able to run main.js
+**Not able to run main.js**

-* If you are facing an error message like
+If you are facing an error message like this:

 ```text
 Error: execution reverted: ERC20: approve to the zero address